D.C. Individual Mandate 2021

-Do I Have to Get Obamacare in the District of Columbia?
+Do I Have to Get Health Insurance in the District of Columbia?

 If you have any of the following types of health coverage, you won’t have to pay a penalty:

-- an individual insurance plan, whether purchased on your own or through DC Health Link, the exchange serving the District of Columbia
+- an individual insurance plan that meets the requirements of the Affordable Care Act, whether purchased on your own or through DC Health Link, the exchange serving the District of Columbia

 - a plan (including COBRA or a retiree plan) provided by your employer